nuxt/vue-meta/docs/installation.md

 Or you can replace `1` with the full version number you wish to use.

-If you include vue-meta after vue it will install automatically
+If you include vue-meta after Vue it will install automatically

 **Uncompressed:**
 ```html